muratk3n/thirdwave/en/README.md

 ---

-All this reminds me the 2007 Time Person of the Year.

-What happened since?

----

 Need to be wary with "crashing the gates" talk..
 Back in 90s, u could have that feling about "the Internet" battling retail giants, Walmart.
 The most representative of the era, Amazon, is now another